-Sonos now has two different portable speakers.
+Sonos now has three different portable speakers.
 There's the Move ($399), which was released in late 2019.
-And there's the Roam ($169), which was is available for preorder right now and ships April 20.
+There's the Roam ($179), which was released last spring (in April 2021).
+And, most recently, there's the Roam SL ($159).
 If you're looking at each speaker and wondering what the similarities and differences actually are, here's what you need to know.

-Both have Bluetooth and Wi-Fi connectivity and can work on their own, or in a bigger Sonos system.
-Both support AirPlay 2 and are compatible with Amazon Alexa and Google Assistant when connected to Wi-Fi.
-Both have Automatic Trueplay, meaning they will automatically tune themselves so that they sound best (but the Roam will require a software update first).
+All three speakers have Bluetooth and Wi-Fi connectivity and can work on their own, or in a bigger Sonos system.
+They all support AirPlay 2 and are compatible with Amazon Alexa and Google Assistant when connected to Wi-Fi.
+And both the Move and the Roam (not the Roam SL) have Automatic Trueplay, meaning they will automatically tune themselves so that they sound best.

 Ultimately, the Move is pricier but can't be beat on sound and the Roam is more affordable and portable beyond compare.
+The Roam SL is the cheapest option, but it's probably worth spending the extra $20 for the improved sound and voice assistant.
 Here's the nitty gritty:

 Sonos speakers have been known for their ease of use.
 Now that it’s introduced Move, does its versatility complicate that “Sonos experience”?